 Recce day!
 A day where you need to wake up early and drive all the roads, checking and editing the notes.
 Or at least other people did.
 We did one stage after a nice lazy breakfast, then headed back to Boise to fix the Audi and the Toyota.
 AJ arranged for a new fancy pants hose to be held at Boise Airport and I had a radiator awaiting at the ambiguous car parts store.
 We got the parts, and got back to the host hotel to get busy.
 I set into the radiator job thinking, “hey, this looks easy.”
 And it would have been easy if the radiator made in some defunct country was actually built right.
 Instead I mucked around in the sun for five hours trying every combination of OEM and replacement garage parts I could until I got something that resembled a cooling system together.

 The Audi was ready for parc expose so we moseyed on down for that.
 I ate a hot dog.

-I didn’t loathe sitting through the novice meeting, having not down an event for awhile, I was required to attend.
+Having not done an event for awhile, I was required to attend the novice meeting.
 AJ had no choice in the matter either.
-After an hour and a half of that, we finally got to put the car on the trailer and head back to Placerville.
-The Honda towing spectacle upfront, and I in the back hoping my mudflaps don’t starting leaking again.
+After an hour and a half of that, we finally got to put the car on the trailer and headed back to Placerville.
+The Honda towing spectacle was upfront, and I trailing in the Tacoma hoping my mudflaps don’t starting leaking again.
 Once again, fire, beer, food, camping ensued.

 We were starting pretty far down on the list, and with 2 minute intervals, we had some free time.
-As any bored co-driver does, I was playing with things on the car and found the steering wheel a bit jiggly.
-I was able to spin the nut off with my finger.
+As any bored co-driver would, I was playing with things on the car and found the steering wheel a bit jiggly.
+Jiggly as in I could spin the nut off with my finger.
 Frankly, it was too early for that kinda shit.
 So I went around look for a tire iron, since it looked like about the right size for a 23mm.
 Thankfully, the nut was a 24mm so no good solution was found.
 We wound up tightening it down with some pliers and planned to deal with it properly at service.